Tap the text to show or hide reading controls.

 I wanted to give this to you because you came to find me.

-It was the most pathetic bouquet he’d ever seen.
-No—calling it a bouquet felt generous.
-The palm-sized wrapping was crushed, the flowers hung meekly, each one disappointing.
+It was the most pathetic bouquet he’d ever seen in his life.
+No—this wasn’t even worthy of being called a bouquet.
+The palm-sized wrapping was all crumpled, the flowers hung meekly, each one disappointing.

-Yes, it was clearly awful.
-It had to be awful.
+Yes, it’s clearly awful.
+It has to be awful.

-But Naru’s face as he handed it over was so beautiful that there was no time to care about the crumpled paper.
+But Naru’s face as he handed over the flowers was so beautiful that there was no time to care about the crumpled wrapping.

-His moist eyes, shy upturned mouth, and peach-red cheeks looked unbearably adorable.
-The wistful mood coming off him made Gyu-yeon’s heart tug.
+His moist eyes, shyly upturned mouth, and peach-red cheeks looked annoyingly adorable.
+The wistful mood emanating from him made his heart twitch.

 When Gyu-yeon didn’t say anything, Naru took his hand first.
-He forced the bouquet into Gyu-yeon’s large palm and smiled as brightly as he could.
+He forced the bouquet into his large hand and smiled as brightly as he could.

 “Thanks for finding me.”